 - Rent due date (and when rent is considered late)

-Or least it should be clear exactly when the payment is due.
+Or at least it should be clear exactly when the payment is due.
 And for the original people involved in the negotiations, the intent likely was clear that rent is always due on the 1st.
 However, for staff and team members responsible for delivery years later, the intent is not nearly as clear because it is not explicitly spelled out.

 Use of Space Outlined in the Lease

-For instance, if one tenant has a spa they are undoubtedly expecting a quiet environment, as are the customers.
+For instance, if one tenant has a spa, they are undoubtedly expecting a quiet environment, as are the customers.
 But, if another tenant signs a lease for a space that adjoins the spa, and there is no clear use of space, and the tenant provides entertainment for children’s parties, there will be immediate conflict.
-While this is an extreme example, it illustrates the need to know exactly how the space will be used.
+While this is an extreme example, it illustrates the need to know exactly how space will be used.
 And if the lease allows, how it could be sub-leased as well.

 Awareness is the Key for Commercial Real Estate Leases

 It’s important to remember that any lease you create will be looked at dozens of times over the next years.
 Often those people were not a part of the original negotiations and didn’t understand the intent.
 Clarity is key.
 We hope this guide helps you with the next lease you create!